 Lost on Oct.
 11, 1943 with the loss of 79 men near La Perouse Strait.
 Under command of one of the great sub skippers of World War II, LCDR "Mush" Morton, Wahoo was on her 7th war patrol.
 WAHOO had won a Presidential Unit Citation and ranks 5th in the number of enemy ships sunk.
 On 9 September, Wahoo again departed Pearl.
 She topped off with fuel at Midway and left there on 13 September heading for the dangerous but important Japan Sea.
 Shortly afterwards, USS SAWFISH (SS-276) left Midway and also headed for this area.
 WAHOO was to pass through Etorofu Strait, in the Kurile Islands, and La Perouse Strait, between Hokkaido and Karafuto, and enter the Japan Sea about 20 September.
 She was to head south and remain below 43 degrees north after 23 September, and below 40 degrees north after 26 September.
 SAWFISH was to follow WAHOO, entering the Sea of Japan about 23 September and patrolling the area north of WAHOO.
 WAHOO was reported missing and presumed lost on 9 November 1943.
 Dudley "Mush" Morton (1907-1943), was commander of USS WAHOO SS-238 during its third through seventh patrols.
 Morton and Wahoo disappeared in 1943 during a patrol near La Perouse Strait.
 A native of Owensboro, Kentucky, Morton graduated from the Naval Academy in 1930.
-There he received the nickname "Mushmouth". after a patrols.
-Morton and Wahoo disappeared in 1943 during a patrol near La Perouse Strait.
-A native of Owensboro, Kentucky, Morton graduated from the Naval Academy in 1930.
 There he received the nickname "Mushmouth", after a character in the cartoon strip "Moon Mullins" whose large square jaw and prominent mouth resembled Morton's.
 The nickname was shortened to "Mush", by which he was known for much of his life.
 Promoted to Commander October 15, 1942, Morton took command of Wahoo on December 31, 1942, in Brisbane, Australia.
 Between January 26, 1943 and October 11, he carried out four offensive patrols, during which Wahoo was responsible for sinking 19 cargo and transport ships for a combined total of 55,000 tons.